SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 ## Defining a Model using Reactions

-For our example, we will build an SIR model.
+For our example, we will build an SIR model which matches the tutorial from [Gillespie.jl](https://github.com/sdwfrost/Gillespie.jl).
 SIR stands for susceptible, infected, and recovered, and is a model is disease spread.
 When a susceptible person comes in contact with an infected person, the disease has a chance of infecting the susceptible person.
 This "chance" is determined by the number of susceptible